bioinfo-pf-curie/mpiSORT/README.md

 17) Improvements
 ---------------

+0) Problem with the output BAM
-1) Optimize memory pressure on job rank 0 <br />
+1) Optimize memory pressure on job rank 0 = (do the indexing in the bitonic sort)<br />
 2) Manage single reads <br />
 3) Mark or remove duplicates <br />
 4) Make a pile up of the reads <br />
 5) Write SAM files <br />
-6) Propose an option to write a big SAM file <br />
+6) Propose an option to write a big SAM/BAM file <br />